 Alright, so you’ve got the oil out of the faulty vape cartridge.
 What next?
 If you intend to use the oil for another application, it’s pretty self explanatory; just eject it from the syringe into wherever you need it.

-But what if you want to use the oil to refill a disposable vape cartridge?
-Perhaps, for example, you’ve removed oil from multiple prefilled cartridges and want to refill one of them now.
+But what if you want to use the oil to refill a disposable vape pen?
+Perhaps, for example, you’ve removed oil from multiple prefilled cartridges and want to refill one now.

 If you used the syringe method, the process is self-explanatory; insert the syringe into the new cartridge’s opening and eject the oil.
 And that’s how to refill a vape cartridge!